Menu

 For provincial elections, Saskatchewan is divided into areas.
 Canada is also divided into areas for federal elections.
 People run for election in their area.
 Political parties decide who they want to run for their party.
 They do this at meetings of their party.
 People can also choose to run for election on their own.

-When are Elections Held?
+When Are Elections Held?

 Elections are held at least every 4 years.
 An election can be held early if, for example, the government loses an important vote.
 Governments must have the support of most of the elected candidates to continue to govern.
+Elections for provinces and Canada are not held at the same time.

-Who can run for Election?
+Who Can Run for Election?

 To run for election a person must:

-In a provincial election the person must have also lived in Saskatchewan for at least 6 months before the start of the election.
+In a provincial election, the person must have also lived in Saskatchewan for at least 6 months before the start of the election.
 Most people who run for election are chosen by a political party to represent that party.
 However, anyone can run as an independent.

-Who can vote in an Election?
+Who Can Vote in an Election?

 To vote you must be:

-In a provincial election you must also have lived in Saskatchewan for at least 6 months before the election was called.
+In a provincial election, you must also have lived in Saskatchewan for at least 6 months before the election was called.
 Anyone who meets these criteria is free to vote.

 How helpful was this article?